 Even women who have had hysterectomies can develop prolapse, known as vaginal vault prolapse, years after their hysterectomies.
 Again, these women experience pelvic pressure and heaviness and often feel something extruding from the vulva.
 Women who have had vaginal hysterectomies are especially susceptible to vaginal vault prolapse.

 Thankfully, all of these problems can be remedied.
-If a woman with pelvic prolapse wants to avoid surgery, we can fit her with what’s called a “pessary,” which is a device that remains in the vagina and provides support to the organs.
+If a woman with pelvic prolapse wants to avoid surgery, we can fit her with a “pessary,” which is a device that remains in the vagina and provides support to the organs.
 Although pessaries needs to be removed and cleaned regularly, some women are able to use them for years.
 For most, however, they’re only used temporarily.

 Surgery is available for any of the above problems.
 For example, moderate uterine prolapse is treated by removing the uterus laparoscopically, and then using the uterosacral ligaments to support the vaginal cuff.
 This is a very successful procedure and recovery is swift.
 If the uterine prolapse is severe, however, a small bikini incision is made in the abdomen and a prolene mesh is sutured to the vaginal cuff after the uterus is removed.
 The other end of the prolene strip is sutured to the bone of the sacrum.
 With this surgery, the recovery time is longer than for a laparoscopic procedure, but it nevertheless is an effective procedure and a permanent solution to a severe problem.